Haku-Sci/libs/README.md

 * Postgresql
 * RabbitMQ

+## Database

+if the service uses a database, and this database doesn't exist in the system, it will be created automatically

 ## launch.json

 The launch.json file allows to run all services (the project libs must be in the same directory as "services", which contains all services)